Papa Sangre: Development

 The game was released originally in December 2010, with a fully re-written version released in April 2013 based on an entirely new engine.
 The sequel, Papa Sangre II, was released on Halloween 2013.

 The developer had intended to use VoiceOver, an accessibility function on Apple’s iPhone, to help with user interface for those who need to play the game using that function.
 VoiceOver was not flexible enough to work at the same time as the sound engine, so after discussion with user testers the developer had to create a separate user interface for VoiceOver users, which encouraged them to turn VoiceOver on and off.
-The development team includes Paul Bennun, Ben Cave, Adam Hoyle of Do Tank Studios, Peter Law, Margaret Robertson, Nick Ryan and Tassos Stevens of Coney with illustration by Sofiski.
+The development team includes Paul Bennun, Ben Cave, Adam Hoyle of Do Tank Studios, Daniel Jones, Peter Law, Margaret Robertson, Nick Ryan and Tassos Stevens of Coney, with illustration by Sofiski.
 The team had also created its own 3D audio engine.
 Papa Sangre was inspired by Sangre Y Patatas.
 Somethin’ Else thought of pricing the game at £1.99, but Apple encouraged the team to raise the price.
 At launch, Papa Sangre was priced at £3.99.